twisted/twisted/docs/core/specifications/banana.rst

-Large integers are intended for arbitary length integers.
+Large integers are intended for arbitrary length integers.
 Regular integers types (positive and negative) are limited to 32-bit values.